kingparra/hpfp/12_-_signaling_adversity/notes.rst

 undefined.
 Another way to think of this is that the result is partial; that is, not defined for all values of arguments.
-To get around this, we use ``Maybe`` to return eithther a constructor that *wraps* the result type, or the ``Nothing`` data constructor, which acts as an explicit signal of failure to return sensible result.
+To get around this, we use ``Maybe`` to return eithther a constructor that *wraps* the result type, or the ``Nothing`` data constructor, which acts as an explicit signal of failure.

 So, what does it look like? ::